Authored by Revere Health

 Are all our interventions necessary?

 Even as we have made advances in the way that labor is managed these days, some interventions have become commonly used with no medical reason.
 Caesarian section (C-Section) birth and labor induction are examples of interventions that are done far more often than would be justified by medical indications.
 The World Health Organization has recommended fewer unnecessary interventions in birth since 1996, yet the rates of such interventions have continued to climb.
-For additional information about this subject, see the document “Normal, Healthy Childbirth for Women & Families: What You Need to Know,” which can be found at http://www.ourmomentoftruth.com/OMOT-Normal-Healthy-Childbirth-Document.

 Making the choice about epidural anesthesia

 One of the most common interventions is epidural anesthesia.
 Epidurals came in to common use for labor during the mid to late 1970s.
-They had the advantage of giving women nearly total relief from the pain of labor, while allowing them to remain awake and aware during the birth.
+They had the advantage of giving women nearly total relief from the pain of labor while allowing them to remain awake and aware during the birth.
 When epidurals were first developed, the medications and dosages used resulted in women being so numb that they were unable to move to reposition themselves in bed; most could not even wiggle their toes!
 Pushing a baby out while so numb was problematic and sometimes not possible.
 Over the years, the procedure was refined, and most women who have epidurals these days have some mobility and sensation.
 There are still possible complications with epidurals.
 A woman may experience a drop in her blood pressure when an epidural is administered, making it necessary for her to be given additional medication to counteract that drop.
-However, epidural anesthesia is generally a very safe procedure, and usually provides women with great pain control for labor.
+However, epidural anesthesia is generally a very safe procedure and usually provides women with great pain control for labor.
 So why would every laboring woman not want one?

 Un-medicated births can provide physical as well as emotional rewards

-Well, not every woman has the same perceptions and expectations about labor, and not all women experience labor in the same way.
+While not every woman has the same perceptions and expectations about labor, and not all women experience labor in the same way.
 Some women believe their bodies were made to birth and that laboring without intervention is the healthier option for themselves and their babies.
 For these women, childbirth without anesthesia can be an extremely empowering experience, one that leaves them feeling strong and capable of anything.
 In some ways, the experience is similar to backpacking, something I love to do.
 Certainly carrying a forty-pound pack over a trail of tangled roots and rocks is not every woman’s idea of a good time.
 Yet for me, it is exhilarating and brings a great sense of peace and fulfillment as I camp at the end of each day.
 Women who choose un-medicated births recall a similar feeling of accomplishment.
 The feelings it can bring to a woman are beyond description.

 An un-medicated birth isn’t for every woman